abo3skr2019/Liars-Dice-Svelte/README.md

 - [x] add a max to the quantity to be the sum of mydice+opponentdice
 - [ ] Set ranges to 1 on round reset
   - [ ] Change the Face to start from 2
-- [ ] Add bid validation so that the player can't decrease the denomination on the same dice count
+- [x] Add bid validation so that the player can't decrease the denomination on the same dice count
+  - Although some UI/UX issues are happening due to it
 - [ ] Multiplayer Support instead of just duels
 - [ ] Change all alerts to modals for better UX
 - [x] Speedup new Round